-The Amendments require entities to determine current service cost and net interest, when an plan amendment, curtailment or settlement occurs to a defined benefit pension plan, to use updated actuarial assumptions to determine the current service cost and net interest for the remainder of the annual period after such plan event.
+The Amendments require entities to determine current service cost and net interest when an amendment, curtailment or settlement occurs to a defined benefit pension plan.

 The Amendments apply prospectively for annual periods beginning on or after 1 January 2019, with earlier application permitted.
 If entities apply the Amendments earlier, they shall disclose that fact.
 A description is included in Appendix 1 to this letter.